AI-Cultural-Heritage-Lab/l3_manual/README.md

 ## The kind of work we do in L<sup>3</sup>

 ### Methods for curiosity.
  - **Reading**.
 Expertise requires sustained reading across many fields.
 Lab members read broadly in information studies, artificial intelligence, history, cultural heritage, archival studies, critical data studies, science and technology studies, and relevant area-specific scholarship.
 Reading may be slow, fast, close, comparative, technical, or exploratory.
 In every form, its purpose is to develop the historical and conceptual judgment necessary to interpret computational results rather than merely produce them.
+If you have suggestions of things we should read, feel free to suggest them to anyone on the leadership team.

  - **Thinking with concepts, inquiry**.
-Sometimes a project begins with an established question, such as how generative AI represents the Holocaust, cultural heritage, or historical evidence.
+Sometimes a project begins with an established question, such as how generative AI answers questions about the Holocaust.
 At other times, existing concepts prove inadequate and must be revised or created.
 Concepts such as hallucination, accuracy, bias, omission, authority, evidence, testimony, narrative, and “vibe” should never be treated as self-evident categories.
 Part of our work is determining what these terms mean, how they can be used and developed, and what they obscure.

  - **Observation and being embodied**.
 Computational research still takes place in embodied, institutional, and historical contexts.
 Lab members attend closely to how people encounter AI systems, how interfaces shape interpretation, how archives and museums organize knowledge, and how researchers’ own positions affect what they notice.
 Noticing requires movement between texts, model outputs, interfaces, historical sources, institutional settings, and conversations with others.

 ### Methods for working with people and institutions.
 - A core principle of L<sup>3</sup> is that **everyone is an expert in something**.
 This includes lab members as well as archivists, museum professionals, educators, survivors, descendants, students, technologists, and community partners.
-We do not treat people merely as sources of extractable data.
+We do not treat people as sources of extractable data.
 When research involves human participants or institutional partners, we approach it as a relationship shaped by consent, reciprocity, expertise, and continuing responsibility.

 ### Methods for identifying and gathering "data."
-- **Data is made, not born**, and there is no such thing as raw data.
+- **Data is made, not born**, and there is no such thing as "raw data."
 Search queries, prompts, screenshots, model outputs, archival records, metadata, annotations, benchmarks, and evaluation categories all emerge through situated decisions.
 Every dataset should therefore be accompanied by documentation explaining how it was produced, selected, cleaned, transformed, labeled, and interpreted.
 We do not assume that publicly accessible information is ethically unrestricted information.
 Data creation establishes relationships with people, institutions, platforms, historical subjects, and communities, and those relationships create responsibilities.
 Model outputs are also research objects rather than transparent answers.
 Record the model, version or access date, system settings when available, prompt structure, sampling procedure, and any transformations made before analysis.

 ### Methods for creating and communicating.
-- **L<sup>3</sup> encourages work in multiple forms**, including scholarly articles, datasets, code, model-evaluation frameworks, visualizations, exhibitions, websites, teaching materials, public essays, workshops, and experimental interfaces.
+- **L<sup>3</sup> encourages work in multiple forms**, including scholarly articles, datasets, code, model-evaluation frameworks, visualizations, exhibitions, websites, teaching materials, public essays, workshops, blogs, and experimental interfaces.
 The format should follow the audience and purpose.
 Before producing an output, ask whether the goal is to report findings, reveal the limitations of a system, support a cultural institution, create a reusable research method, or prompt audiences to reconsider how AI mediates knowledge.

 ## How the Lab works